Standard

 What it is

 A modern columnar data format optimized for random access, vector search, and high-throughput reads from object storage.
-Designed as an alternative to Parquet for AI/ML workloads, providing up to 100x faster random access for vector retrieval operations.
+Designed as an alternative to Parquet for AI/ML workloads, providing **up to 60× faster random access** on NVMe vs default Parquet configurations while maintaining strictly comparable sequential scan speeds.
+Arrow-native, zero-copy, written in Rust.
+Optimized for the access patterns that AI dataloaders, vector retrieval engines, and embedded analytical queries actually use — not the bulk-scan pattern that Parquet was designed for.

 Why it exists